 There’s no denying that CBD oil is one of the fastest rising industries North America (and not to mention the globe) has seen in decades, so it pays to be up-to-date on what the medication is, how it works, and how it’s made.

 What is CBD, first of all, and how is it made?

 Basically, cannabis is an umbrella term that includes both hemp and marijuana plants.
-Cannabis sativa is actually the scientific name of the cannabis plant (Cannabis = genus; sativa = species), and hemp and marijuana are just two different strains of it.
-(One could correctly refer to a “marijuana” or “hemp” plant as “cannabis” plant, for example, but you would not refer to a “marijuana” plant as a “hemp” plant, or vice-versa).
+Cannabis sativa is actually the scientific name of the cannabis plant (Cannabis = genus; sativa = species), and hemp and marijuana are just two different “varieties” of it (i.e. you could refer to both marijuana and hemp plants as “cannabis” plants, but you would not, for instance, refer to a “marijuana” plant as a “hemp” plant).
 Hopefully that’s not too confusing.

 The key difference between hemp and marijuana is that hemp contains practically zero THC.
 In fact, in order to be classified as hemp, a cannabis plant must contain less than 0.3% THC by volume.
 This is really important because it’s actually the reason why hemp products are legal to buy, sell, and ship.
 If they don’t get you high, then why would they be illegal?

 Also, it’s important to understand that the majority of CBD oils and other CBD products come from hemp.
 This is why the industry is seeing such a monstrous spike in popularity –there are no psychoactive effects.
 This allows anyone to get online and order CBD medication straight to their doorstep.

 If you’re trying to keep track of all this, basically just remember the following:

 - Marijuana mostly contains both THC and CBD, it gets you high, and, depending on the state you live in, it is illegal